 - It also reacts to heat by sinking so turning to find that sweet cool spot in bed becomes extra hard.

-Notably though, manufacturers are working to improve the breathability of memory foam with modifications such as gel foam.
+Notably, however, manufacturers are working to improve the breathability of memory foam with modifications such as gel foam.

 Invented in 1871 by Heinrich Westphal, spring mattresses are one of the most traditional types of mattresses.
 However, they continue to serve their purpose and have undergone various modifications over time to suit consumers’ needs.